valrinx/RB6-RCS-2PC/README.md

 - **Name** — any name you want (e.g. `AK47`, `MP5K Comp`)
 - **Tags** — optional key:value pairs for filtering (e.g. `game:Rust`, `attach:Compensator`)

+The browse dropdown shows only the gun name and pull-down value for a clean look.
+Hover over an entry to see its full tags, or use the search bar to filter by name or tag.

 Example tags for different games: